Initialization of ReLUs for Dynamical Isometry: Discussion

 \section{Discussion}

-We have introduced a framework for the analysis of deep fully-connected feed forward neural networks at initialisation with zero mean normally distributed weights and biases.
+We have introduced a framework for the analysis of deep fully-connected feed forward neural networks at initialization with zero mean normally distributed weights and biases.
 It is exact, does not rely on mean field approximations, provides distribution information of output and joint output signals, and applies to networks with arbitrary layer widths.
-With its help, we have analyzed rectified linear units (ReLUs) as activation functions in more depths.
+It has led to the insight that only the scalar products between inputs determine the shape of the output distribution, but it is not influenced by higher interaction terms.

-We could derive a closed form solution for the layer-wise linear transition operator that advances squared signal norm distributions from layer to layer.
-Its spectral properties give rise towards the question which initialisation parameters lead to network configurations that usually lead to good training accuracies.
-While mean field analysis provides a single set of critical parameters for good training results, we have extended the number of possible good parameter choices and tested their performance and small perturbations in experiments on MNIST.
-They confirm our expectations that parameter choices that limit the number of large eigenvalues perform better.
+Hence, for ReLUs, we have analysed the propagation of these quantities through the deep neural network ensemble.
+While mean field analysis provides only the He initialization for good training results, we have extended the number of possible parameter choices that avoid vanishing or exploding gradients.
+However, no parameter choice can avoid the tendency that signals become more aligned with increasing depth.
+Deep ReLU Gaussian neural network ensembles cannot distinguish different input correlations and are therefore not well trainable without batch normalization.
+Even batch normalization does not guaranty the transmission of correlations between different inputs.

-In future, we would be interested in understanding what kind of spectral properties support faster training and how this influences the joint distribution of signals corresponding to different inputs.
-It is straight forward to extend our results to include Drop-Out dynamics as well.
-Yet, backpropagation dynamics will most likely not be covered exactly because of high dependencies between network weights.
-Still, the link is worth exploring and we hope to inspire further explorations of activation functions and the spectral properties of the linear signal transition operator they induce.
+As solution to this problem, we have discussed an alternative but simple initialization scheme that relies on initial parameter sharing.
+One variant guarantees perfect dynamical isometry.
+Experiments on MNIST and CIFAR-10 demonstrate that deeper fully-connected ReLU networks can become better trainable in the proposed way than by the standard approach.